linghaol/MyWebsite/website/content/notes/note3.md

 ### the code

-Due to GIL(global interpreter lock), only one thread can executes Python bytecode at a time.
+Due to GIL(global interpreter lock), only one thread can execute Python bytecode at a time.
 Python threads are not parallel by default, but they can still be used in concurrent case.
 Instead, spawning processes is one way to achieve parallelism in Python.<br>
 <br>
 Here are some useful stardard libraries:<br>
 concurrent: *threading*, *concurrent.futures.ThreadPoolExecutor*, *asyncio*<br>